-Course time: 4-5 hours; 30 minute lesson blocks Number of participants: 4-6 per one (1) instructor
+Course time: 4-5 hours; 30 minute lesson blocks Number of participants: 4-6 per one (1) instructor Recognition: Preschool report card; Crab sticker

 Orca

 Recommended age: Completed Crab.
 Orca teaches preschoolers how to enter deep water safely while wearing a PFD.
 They'll learn how to submerge and exhale under water, how to retrieve objects underwater, and will continue to develop their floating, gliding, and kicking skills.
 Songs and games are used to teach concepts and skills.
 Independence in the water is developed.